Kong/docs.konghq.com/app/docs/0.5.x/clustering.md

 Another way to check the state of the cluster is by making a request to the Admin API at the [cluster status endpoint][cluster-endpoint].

-## 6. Multi-datacenter clustering
+## 6. Network Assumptions

-When configuring a multi-datancer Kong cluster, you need to know that Kong works on the IP layer (hostnames are not supported) and it expects a flat network topology without any NAT between the two datacenters.
+When configuring a cluster in either a single or multi-datancer setup, you need to know that Kong works on the IP layer (hostnames are not supported, only IPs are allowed) and it expects a flat network topology without any NAT between the two datacenters.
 A common setup is having a VPN between the two datacenters such that the "flat" network assumption of Kong is not violated.
 Or by advertising public addresses using the `advertise` property in the [cluster settings][cluster] without jumping through the NAT.

+Kong will try to automatically determine the first non-loopback IPv4 address and share it with the other nodes, but you can override this address using the `advertise` property in the [cluster settings][cluster].

-## 7. Failure scenarios
+## 7. Edge-case scenarios

+The implementation of the clustering feature of Kong is rather complex and may involve some edge case scenarios.

+#### Asynchronous join on concurrent node starts

+When multiple nodes are all being started simultaneously, a node may not be aware of the other nodes yet because the other nodes didn't have time to write their data to the datastore.
+To prevent this situation Kong implements by default a feature called "asynchronous auto-join".

+Asynchronous auto-join will check the datastore every 3 seconds for 60 seconds after a Kong node starts, and will join any node that may appear in those 60 seconds.
+This means that concurrent environments where multiple nodes are started simultaneously it could take up to 60 seconds for them to auto-join the cluster.

+On the other side if a node successfully joins the cluster on startup, then the asynchronous auto-join feature is never triggered.

+#### Automatic cache purge on join

+Every time a new node joins the cluster, the cache for every node is purged and all the data is forced to be reloaded.
+This is to avoid inconsistencies between the data that has already been invalidated in the cluster, and the data stored on the node.

+This also means that after joining the cluster the new node's performance will be slower until the data has been re-cached into its memory.

+#### Node failures

+A node in the cluster can fail more multiple reasons, including networking problems or crashes.
+A node failure will also occur if Kong is not properly terminated by running `kong stop` or `kong quit`.

+When a node fails, Kong will lose the ability to communicate with it and the cluster will try to reconnect to the node.
+Its status will show up as `failed` when looking up the cluster health with [`kong cluster members`][cli-cluster].

+To remove a `failed` node from the cluster, use the [`kong cluster force-leave`][cli-cluster] command, and its status will transition to `left`.

+## 8. Problems and bug reports

+Clustering is a new feature introduce with Kong >= 0.6.x - if you experience any problem please contact us through our [Community Channels][community-channels].

 [cluster_listen]: /docs/{{page.kong_version}}/configuration/#cluster_listen
 [cluster_listen_rpc]: /docs/{{page.kong_version}}/configuration/#cluster_listen_rpc
 [cluster]: /docs/{{page.kong_version}}/configuration/#cluster
 [cli-cluster]: /docs/{{page.kong_version}}/cli/#cluster
 [cluster-endpoint]: /docs/{{page.kong_version}}/admin-api/#retrieve-cluster-status
+[community-channels]: /community